mpaland/vic/readme.md

 ## What is vgx NOT?
 vgx is not meant to be a full bloated windowmanager, widgets, dialogs etc. rendering framework.
-If you need an advanced windowed GUI, there are many other cool libraries around, like µC/GUI, StWin etc.
+If you need an advanced windowed GUI, there are many other cool (but commercial) libraries around, like µC/GUI, StWin etc.

 So, what are the highlights?
 - Universal library for graphic and alpha numeric displays